lmbarbosa1099/lab_vision/lab3_hybrid/Homework.md

 ## Original Images

 These are the original images used to create de hybrid image.
 Both were taken using an smarthpone with resolution of 20 Mpixels.
-Here is my boyfriend and me.
+These are pictures from by boyfriend and me.
 ![original](original.jpg)